jonschr/gforms-entrata-addon/README.md

 * Phone
 * Message

+## Before you begin

-You will need to supply the following information on the backend of the site:
+You will need to supply the following information on the backend of the site when setting up your feed:
 * Entrata endpoint URL (the place where we send requests)
 * Username
 * Password